 A: It is critical that students who want to pursue a career in environmental science gain knowledge, skills, and experience.
 This means they should take lecture and laboratory courses in the sciences and mathematics but because this field is interdisciplinary relevant coursework in business, the humanities, social sciences, human and behavioral sciences, and education also will be useful.
 Gaining skills frequently relates to the use and application of scientific equipment and computer software.
 The above should be supplemented with relevant research, volunteer, and internship opportunities.
 These opportunities provide students with real-world experience, making them more marketable when searching for employment.
 Individuals or organizations with which students volunteer or intern also provide valuable career advice.
 Finally, students are encouraged to look at job ads early on to gain an understanding of how they can best prepare for a successful career.

-Don't Miss The Chance To Submit An Abstract For A Paper or Panel Presentation at this year's 28th IICE.
+Submit An Abstract For a Paper or Panel Presentation at the 29th IICE

 Dr. Erickson can be contacted at amy.erickson@lsus.edu